 Calculating the dates of Greek Orthodox and Catholic Easter

-A complicating factor that caused debates throughout history was finding one single date for Easter and sticking to it.
-In the early days of their faith, Christians celebrated the resurrection of Jesus Christ at different times.
+A complicating factor that caused debates throughout history was finding a single date for Easter and sticking to it.
+In the early days of their faith, Christians celebrated the resurrection of Jesus Christ at various times throughout the year.

 It was the Holy Fathers of the First Ecumenical Council in 325 AD who came up with a uniform way of setting the date.

-To this day, the Orthodox have stuck with this method of calculating the date of the feast, leading to it usually falling later than in the Western world.
+To this day, the Orthodox have stuck with this method of calculating the date of the feast, leading to the celebration of Orthodox Easter usually falling later than in the Western world.

-In some years, however, Eastern and Western Easter fall on the same date, and this will happen again in the year 2025.
+In some years, however, Eastern and Western Easter fall on the same date, and this will once again be the case in the year 2025.

-In 1923, a group of Orthodox churches met in Istanbul to re-examine the calendar issue, eventually adopting a controversial position that important religious dates would follow the more astrologically-accurate Georgian calendar — except Easter.
+In 1923, a group of Orthodox churches met in Istanbul to re-examine the calendar issue, eventually adopting a controversial position that important religious dates would follow the more astrologically-accurate Gregorian calendar with the exception of Easter.

 Watch the Greek Reporter’s documentary on the “Rocketwar,” a unique Greek Easter custom which takes place on Chios Island every Easter.